 There is no doubt keeping a squirrel dog candidate in the woods as much as possible is important but it is also necessary to instill some basic obedience training.
 Teaching your dog to come when called is critical and may save its life someday.
 Learning to walk on a leash and load in the truck is important as well.

 Hunting a pup with an experienced dog is often a good way to start out but most trainers will say don’t rely on this too much.
-There comes a point where your dog must learn to do it himself.
+There comes a point where your dog must learn to do it itself.
 Experienced squirrel dog men will tell you nothing takes the place of boot leather, simply taking your dog to the woods and putting in the time and the miles.

 “A dog can’t learn to hunt sitting in the kennel,” is a saying I have heard for most of my life.
 There is no magic bullet to take the place of this.
 Take your dog to the woods as much as possible.
 Cur dog icon Allen Franklin clarified this by saying, “Take your dog to the woods where there is game.”
 Franklin is from Sarahsville, Ohio, which is well-known in the cur dog world and has raised and trained many champions.